 The zippers weren’t the smoothest of the tents and often hung up, requiring a second hand to finish zipping the door.
 While not a huge deal, it was a bit disappointing given the price point of the Copper Spur UL2.

-One thing that really surprised me about the Copper Spur was that it didn’t feature tension pulls on the vestibules.
+Something that really surprised me about the Big Agnes Copper Spur UL2 was that it didn’t feature tension pulls on the vestibules.
 This made tightening the rain fly more difficult because it required resetting the two fly stakes.
 Not a big deal, but kind of annoying.
 This became noticeable when the rain hit and the material began to sag a bit.
-I couldn’t just go give it a pull and get the fly tight again.
+I couldn’t go give it a pull and get the fly tight again.
 It required pulling the stake.

-The Copper Spur was my favorite freestanding shelters.
+The Big Agnes Copper Spur UL2 was my favorite of the freestanding shelters.
 Split this already lightweight tent with a friend and you won’t be disappointed.
 It’s been a long time favorite for both backpackers an hunters.
 See how it stacks up against some others I tested in our full Backpacking Tent Review!

 Check out Backcountry Camp Part 1: Basics of Selecting a Tent to help select the right tent for you.